 Another important factor in the overall health of the County's debt is looking at the trend of annual debt service payments (principal and interest) divided by the total operating expenditures (total expenditures, less capital expenditures, debt service payments and interfund transfers).
 It is important to distinguish governmental activities from business-type activities when looking at this trend.
 As the percentage of debt service payments compared to total operating expenditures increases over time, it may indicate a declining flexibility of the County to respond to uncertainties and changes in economic conditions.
 As the percentage decreases, it illustrates the County's ability to easily respond to these changing conditions.
 The County's debt policy recommends this ratio not exceed 15% (15 cents of every revenue dollar for debt service and 85 cents of every dollar for operating costs).

-The Governmental debt service ratio has averaged 2.69% over the last ten (10) years and, based on the current long-range plan is expected to increase to 17.75% on average for the next ten (10) years.
-That is, about 18 cents on every dollar spent is expected to be spent on principal and interest payments over five (5) of the next ten (10) years.
-This increase is due to the rapid expansion fo infrastructure and how these costs are repaid over the next five (5) years before returning to a more normal average.
+The Governmental debt service ratio has averaged 2.38% over the last ten (10) years and, based on the current long-range plan, is expected to increase to 8.84% on average for the next ten (10) years.
+That is, about 9 cents of every dollar spent is expected to be spent on principal and interest payments over five (5) of the next ten (10) years.
+This increase is due to the rapid expansion of infrastructure and how these costs are repaid over the next five (5) years before returning to a more normal average.
 For purposes of estimating this ratio, operating expenses are estimated to increase 2% each year.

-While the Business-type debt service ratio has averaged 10.51% over the last ten (10) years, it has exceeded the 15% benchmark in three (3) of the last ten (10) years.
+While the Business-type debt service ratio has averaged 13.39% over the last ten (10) years, it has exceeded the 15% benchmark in three (3) of the last ten (10) years.
 This caused the cash position of the County's sewer and landfill funds to suffer and staff re-balanced the business-type debt with the issuance of the USDA revenue bonds to help with cashflow (FY17/18-FY21/22).
-While the ratio has improved, staff expects the future 10-year average ratio (90%) to be temporarily above the 15% benchmark, reaching 45% for the next five (5) years due to the number of sewer projects needed and the need to issue debt to pay for those projects.
-The BOCC has implemented new sewer rates in order to ensure the viability of the sewer fund.
-For purposes of calculating this ratio, the early retirement of debt in a given year is removed so that only scheduled annual debt service payments are analyzed.
+The LOC has impacted this ratio, and staff expects the future 10-year average ratio (93%) to be remain above the 15% benchmark, reaching and all time high of 323% in FY24/25 and remaining above the benchmark for the next five (5) years due to the LOC and the number of sewer projects needed, and the need to issue debt to pay for those projects.
+The BOCC has implemented new sewer rates to ensure the viability of the sewer fund.
+For purposes of calculating this ratio, the early retirement of debt each year is removed so that only scheduled annual debt service payments are analyzed.